fer23333/MyLeetcode/Walmart/README.md

    the scheduler has to deliver this item because you don't know when will your next order come.
    But if delivery time > 3 hours and it's not the only item, put this item the last to deliver.
 9. Drone delivers one item at a time and have to go back to warehouse to pick up the next item.
 That also means you have to calculate double delivery time(time to return to warehouse).
-10. when dealing with multiple orders .
+10. when dealing with multiple orders, just deliver the closet orders.
+Because you can serve more customers you will get higher NPS socre.
+There could be corner case people all live far away(but Actually you will not build warehouse here).
+And worst case you always miss other's orders, you have to find the optimal way by processing enough data.

 ```